enzet/map-machine/README.md

     --zoom=<OSM zoom levels>
 ```

 The boundary box will be extended to the boundaries of the minimal tileset that covers the area, then it will be extended a bit more to avoid some artifacts on the edges rounded to 3 digits after the decimal point.
-Map with new boundary box coordinates will be written to the cache directory as SVG and PNG files.
+The map with the new boundary box coordinates will be written to the cache directory as SVG and PNG files.
 All tiles will be stored as SVG files `out/tiles/tile_<zoom level>_<x>_<y>.svg` and PNG files `out/tiles/tile_<zoom level>_<x>_<y>.svg`, where `x` and `y` are tile coordinates.

 Example: